 With eight cannons – four facing the other four – and an electronic scoreboard, you can have a two-team competition or simple family fun here.

 The glow-in-the-dark artwork gives the experience an additional twist.
 My boy and I had fun checking out the aiming positions for the four cannons.
 Once ascertained, it became a matter of leaving the cannon there for continuous shooting to rack up your points.
 This is the weakness of a fixed target for an older child.
 Nonetheless, it was still exciting, given that there was another family on the opposite row of cannons.

 The Amazonia indoor playground at Great World City has two party rooms – one racing-car themed and one princess-themed.
 Each room comes with four tables – either racing-car tables or princess-carriage tables – and can hold between 15 to 20 guests.
 They are also equipped with a stereo for music and special disco lighting effects.

-The basic party package, aka the Classic Package, costs S$699.59 for a standard duration of two hours and comes with invite cards, balloons and themed banner, children’s party food and a party co-ordinator.
-There is also a one-year membership for the birthday child with 20% discount on entrance.
+The basic party package, aka the Classic Package, costs S$699.59 for a standard duration of two hours and comes with invite cards, balloons and themed banner, children’s party food and a party coordinator.
+There is also a one-year membership for the birthday child with 20% discount on entry.